datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 ### Certificate verification
 ​
-Clients can only upgrade to a HTTP/3 connection with a valid TLS 1.3 certificate.
-If the client won’t upgrade to HTTP/3, verify that you have a valid TLS certificate and not a self-signed certificate.
-For example:
+Clients can only upgrade to a HTTP/3 connection with a valid certificate.
+If the client won’t upgrade to HTTP/3, verify that you have a valid TLS certificate and that your client can speak **TLS v1.3**.
+An example `Host`:

 ```yaml
 apiVersion: getambassador.io/v3alpha1